 A differentiation strategy could involve price and quality.
 You can use lower prices as your niche in the industry or superior quality.
 Once you have established your competitors, it’s easier to design steps that will separate your company from them.
 However, this information depends on your target audience.

 You need to know how much you’ll be spending, especially if you plan on securing investment funding.
 Determine how much capital you need to start your business and stay operational during your startup phase.
 Consider everything, including equipment tools, inventory, legal fees, payroll, property buying or leasing, and insurance.
 These numbers should be accurate and, when in doubt, estimate higher.
 Poor budgeting is a common reason why many startup companies fail.
 So ensure that all your expenses are outlined correctly within your business plan.

 5. Identifying Your Financial Projections

 You can still make projections even when you don’t have any income statements, cash flow reports, or other accounting documents.
-One can base them on the total population of their target audience in that area, and by what percentage of that market they think they can penetrate.
+One can base them on the total population of their target audience in that area and what percentage of that market they think they can penetrate.
 Your projections should cover the first 3-5 years of your company.
 Make sure that they’re reasonable.
 Also, you need to outline your expansion strategy if you have one.

 6. Define the Organizational Structure Clearly

-You should outline the hierarchy of your company within your business plan.
+It would be best if you outlined the hierarchy of your company within your business plan.
 That will help avoid confusion over who reports to whom.
 It’s essential that you state who is in charge of specific people/departments.
 Don’t put too many managers, directors, or supervisors as instructions/assignments can get lost in translation between levels.